awsdocs/aws-codepipeline-user-guide/doc_source/detect-state-changes-cloudwatch-events.md

 ### Send a Notification Whenever Pipeline State Changes \(CLI\)<a name="monitoring-cloudwatch-events-console"></a>

-These steps show how to use the CLI to create a CloudWatch Events rule to send notifications of changes in AWS CodePipeline\.
+These steps show how to use the CLI to create a CloudWatch Events rule to send notifications of changes in CodePipeline\.

 To use the AWS CLI to create a rule, call the put\-rule command, specifying:
 + A name that uniquely identifies the rule you are creating\.
-This name must be unique across all of the pipelines you create with AWS CodePipeline associated with your AWS account\.
+This name must be unique across all of the pipelines you create with CodePipeline associated with your AWS account\.
 + The event pattern for the source and detail fields used by the rule\.
 For more information, see [Amazon CloudWatch Events and Event Patterns](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html)\.

-**To create a CloudWatch Events rule with AWS CodePipeline as the event source**
+**To create a CloudWatch Events rule with CodePipeline as the event source**

 1. Call the put\-rule command to create a rule specifying the event pattern\. \(See the preceding tables for valid states\.\)